byuccl/ddr_rowhammer/experiments.md

 ## Refresh tests (Nexys4ddr, Nexys Video, Antmicro)

 The goal of this experiment was to find bits easily flipped when writing to the memory, setting a specified refresh rate, waiting some time, and then checking the errors.
 We have used this on our Nexys4ddr (DDR2), Nexys Video (DDR3), and Antmicro (DDR4) boards.
 We created scripts called [refresh_plotter_nexys4ddr.py](https://github.com/byuccl/ddr_rowhammer/blob/refresh_change/beam-test/test_scripts/refresh_plotter_nexys4ddr.py), [refresh_plotter.py](https://github.com/byuccl/ddr_rowhammer/blob/refresh_change/beam-test/test_scripts/refresh_plotter.py) (for the nexys video board), and [refresh_plotter_antmicro.py](https://github.com/byuccl/ddr_rowhammer/blob/refresh_change/beam-test/test_scripts/refresh_plotter_antmicro.py) to run the BIST automatically and save the logs in a directory.

 **Part 1**

+**TODO** Add board numbers (all six)

 At first we ran the BIST on all of the boards: nexys4dr irradiated and non-irradiated, nexys video irradiated and non-irradiated, and antmicro datacenter irradiated and non-irradiated.
 These were all run with a limit to the number of errors displayed (first we did 1,000, and then switched to 10,000 errors).
 Each test wrote and checked both data types (0's and 1's) for every bit.
 We have the graphs from our presentation from these logs which show the comparison of the error count with the nexys4ddr and antmicro datacenter board from these.
 Most of these have graphs showing the wait-time (time between writing data and checking it) and total errors, as at the time we changed the wait-time many times for comparison.
 The logs are stored in the following places:

-Non-irradiated Nexys4DDR: Data from refresh rates 7.8 us doubled till 1.00 ms, limit displaying 1000 errors (looks like it wasn't exceeded for these refresh rates) at many wait times, then data from refresh rates 2.00 ms doubled till 8 seconds, limit 10,000 errors at many wait times, then data from refresh rates 16 sec to 34.956 min, limit displaying 1000 errors: All these tests are stored on Tyler's computer.
+* Non-irradiated Nexys4DDR: Data from refresh rates 7.8 us doubled till 1.00 ms, limit displaying 1000 errors (looks like it wasn't exceeded for these refresh rates) at many wait times, then data from refresh rates 2.00 ms doubled till 8 seconds, limit 10,000 errors at many wait times, then data from refresh rates 16 sec to 34.956 min, limit displaying 1000 errors:
+All these tests are stored on Tyler's computer.

-Irradiated Nexys4DDR: Data from refresh rates 7.8 us doubled till 512 ms, limit 10,000 errors at many wait times: All of these are stored on Tyler's computer.
+* Irradiated Nexys4DDR: Data from refresh rates 7.8 us doubled till 512 ms, limit 10,000 errors at many wait times: All of these are stored on Tyler's computer.

-Non-irradiated Nexys Video: We also ran the bist on this board, I'm still looking for it but it is on the NUC.
+* Non-irradiated Nexys Video: We also ran the bist on this board, I'm still looking for it but it is on the NUC.

-Irradiated Nexys Video: Data from refresh rates 7.8 us doubled till 32 ms, limit 1,000 errors at many wait times: All of these are on the NUC.
+* Irradiated Nexys Video: Data from refresh rates 7.8 us doubled till 32 ms, limit 1,000 errors at many wait times: All of these are on the NUC.

-Non-irradiated Antmicro Datacenter Board: Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on Tyler's computer.
+* Non-irradiated Antmicro Datacenter Board: Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on Tyler's computer.

-Irradiated Antmicro Datacenter Board: Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on the NUC.
+* Irradiated Antmicro Datacenter Board: Data from refresh rates 7.8us doubled till 32 ms, limit 10,000 errors at many wait times: these are on the NUC.

+**TODO**: Please summarze the size of the data files for these experiments.

+**TODO**: Is there a way to compress the data and provide a release?
+Please experiment with ways of archving this data.

 **Part 2**

-We started doing these again, this time displaying all the errors (waiting 5 min between the writing and the checking).
+We started doing these again, this time *recording* all the errors (waiting 5 min between the writing and the checking).
+The purpose of recording the actual errors is so that we can characterize and coralate the specific bits with row hammer testing.

+**TODO** Add board numbers and explain why some boards are not being tested.

 * We have data for refresh rates from 7.8us doubled till 512 ms for the irradiated nexys4ddr, as well as one time letting it sit for two hours with refresh disabled; these are on Tyler's computer.
 * We have data for refresh rates from 7.8us doubled till 256ms for the irradiated nexys video board, as well as one time letting it sit for 24 hours with refresh disabled; these are on Tyler's computer.